Home » Articles » What is the cost per lead? How do you calculate it?

 Choosing a platform

 You may market your website in a variety of locations on the internet.
-Google and Facebook are the most popular.
-Paid advertisements on Bing, LinkedIn, and Twitter continue to be successful for agents.
+Google (Google Ads) and Facebook (Meta Ads) are the most popular.
+Paid advertisements on Bing, LinkedIn, and X continue to be successful for agents.

-Your average internet user will be on Google or Facebook, so it’s a good idea to advertise on popular platforms.
+Your average internet user will be on Google or Facebook, so it’s a good idea to use your ad spend budget to advertise on popular platforms (social media marketing channels).

 How to calculate cost per lead